LCID

 Lucid Lands Uber Deal, New CEO Amid Cash Burn

 Lucid Group (LCID) dropped seven SEC filings in a single day on April 14 — a material definitive agreement, a CEO transition, a shelf registration, a prospectus supplement, earnings data, and two more for good measure.
 When a company files that many forms at once, it is not tidying up paperwork.
 It is restructuring its story.
-The question is whether the new narrative holds up against $2.4 billion in annual cash burn.
+The question: does the new narrative hold up against $2.4 billion in annual cash burn?

 Lucid Group, Inc. (LCID) — stock analysis